 Create and share dashboards of Log Analytics data

-Log Analytics dashboards can visualize all of your saved log queries, giving you the ability to find, correlate, and share IT operational data in the organization.
-This tutorial covers creating a log query that will be used to support a shared dashboard that will be accessed by your IT operations support team.
+Log Analytics dashboards can visualize all of your saved log queries.
+Visualizations give you the ability to find, correlate, and share IT operational data in your organization.
+This tutorial covers creating a log query that will be used to support a shared dashboard that can be accessed by your IT operations support team.
 You learn how to: